0xcert/framework/docs/connectors/ethereum-api.md

 ## Order kinds

-Order defines what an atomic swap will do.
+The order defines what an atomic swap will do.
 There are three different order kinds with different use cases and definitions.

 ### Asset ledger deploy order